zanamama/react-portfolio/README.md

 * Ensure that the font size is large enough to read and that the colors don't cause eye strain.

 * Consider using animations and React component libraries.
-Note that this will not affect your grade, but it might impact how potential employers gauge your knowledge.

-## Grading Requirements

-This homework is graded based on the following criteria:
+Could be impressive to employers!

 ### Technical Acceptance Criteria: 40%